 The changes that occur in the roasting process are what give white coffee its unique color, distinct flavor, and rich texture.

 Coffee experts say that the recommended brewing style for white coffee works in an espresso machine.
 But others have tried it in a standard drip coffee maker, and they say it’s just as delicious.

 The term “black coffee” refers to any coffee brew that doesn’t contain extra additives, such as milk or cream.
 It got its name because, in the absence of any additives, it has a dark, virtually black color.

 Usually, black coffee drinkers don’t even add sugar.
-They prefer to enjoy its aroma and texture without having things like cream or sugar get in the way.
+They prefer to enjoy the aroma and texture of the black coffee without having things like cream or sugar get in the way.